spacelift-io/user-documentation/docs/concepts/run/ignored-triggers.md

-# Ignored run triggers
+# Ignored run warnings

-Ignored run triggers will help you identify why a run has not been triggered when a commit is pushed to your repository.
+Ignored run warnings will help you identify why a run has not been triggered when a commit is pushed to your repository.

 A run can be ignored because of the following reasons: